Tag Archives: Camino planning

 Today had a lot of everything!
 Forest, villages, cliffside, the dreaded roadside walking but also some toes in the sand walking.
 Dang it was so hot.
 Heatwave hot.
 I even carried cans of Aquarius, the Spanish electrolyte drink with me.
 I am hiking ok but I hurt a lot and for the first time ever I feel out of shape.
 In chatting with my husband, the greatest supporter of my camino’ing he said ‘it’s ok … think of this as getting yourself back to your fitness base’.
 Ok, that sounds solid and like an idea I can work with, I’ll do that.
 This is me walking myself back into my base fitness.
 Keep breathing!

 So you can see the contrast, this is what the trails looked like today.
 Most camino photos are so pretty, we’re showing you the awe inspiring brilliance of this mighty walk but the reality is also road walking.
-It is never joyful and in the middle of a European heatwave it’s bloody brutal.
+It is never joyful and in the middle of a European heatwave it’s truly BLOODY BRUTAL.
 I might have to rethink my obsession with waterproof hiking shoes, or as they shall now be known fecking feet furnaces!

 Kate and I set off along the beach.
 Gladly it seems I didn’t scare her that much after all.
 But just in case I reigned in my ‘I haven’t talked to anyone in days excitement’.
 Lucky for Kate I was knackered anyhow.
 We were assured by the barman (via Alex) that the tide was out so there would be no problem in us taking this shortcut.
 Of course, if you know me this could sound a bit like a recipe for disaster.
-I could get myself lost because it’s not written in any of the guide books, there’s no map!
+I could get myself lost because it’s not written in any of the guide books and there’s no map, my sense of direction has no markers!
 But the 3km we could shave from the day and the highway walking – there was no question, we were doing it.
 So barefoot walking on the sand we went.
 Which is always good, soul kinda good but on this day my feet also appreciated the massage.

 After the beach along some more highway I lost Kate.
-I did what I rarely do when I’m hiking, I put headphones in and I sung.
+I did what I rarely do when I’m hiking, I put headphones in and I sung (don’t worry, just one and no cars there was space to walk).
 The highway walking really has no joy, it’s hard yakka, especially in this heat.
 Perhaps it’s a good test of grit or maybe it’s just flat out crazy.
 Probably it’s just like plodding through some of the tasks in normal life, boring, challenging, but necessary.
 Music always helps me shift energy when I’m feeling like things aren’t rosy.
 And this long day wasn’t feeling so rosy, so whatever gets you through!

 As I was nearing the point where I needed to take the ferry over to Santoña my end point for the day I’m not gonna lie, I toyed with the idea of hitching the last 500 metres to the ferry.
 It all hurt.
-But I was a sweaty mess so not sure anyone would appreciate me in their car.
-And I’m kind of a stickler for walking all the steps (for me, everyone else of course can do them, natch).
-And truthfully I wouldn’t ever hitch hike again, I don’t need that kind of fear. 🙂
+But I was a sweaty mess so for sure no one would appreciate me in their car.
+And there’s the fact that I’m kind of a stickler for walking all the steps (for me, everyone else of course can do them, natch).
+And even more truthfully I wouldn’t ever hitch hike, I don’t need that kind of fear 🙂

 Highlight: